groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vdw-to-dotm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VDW"
+        - icon: "far fa-file-alt"
           title: " About VDW File Format"
           content: |
             VDW is the Visio Graphics Service file format that specifies the streams and storages required for rendering a Web drawing.
 A web drawing is a collection of drawing pages, shapes, fonts, images, data connections, and diagram update information that can be rendered as a vector or raster drawing.
-VDW files can be opened in Microsoft Visio as well but are primarily saved for use on web.
-Microsoft Visio offers the capability to convert Visio files to a number of different file formats including PNG, BMP, PDF and others.
+VDW files can be opened in Microsoft Visio as well but are primarily saved for use on the web.

           link: "https://docs.fileformat.com/web/vdw/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-DOTM"
           title: " About DOTM File Format"
           content: |
             A file with DOTM extension represents template file created with Microsoft Word 2007 or higher.
 It is similar to the popular DOCX file format other than it retains the user defined settings for reuse in case of creating new documents.
 Such documents are more often used in offices where a standard template file is generated with settings like page information, margins, default layout and macros, and is used to create new documents from it when required.
 DOTM files, however, save macros, that are a series of commands in the form of recorded actions for automatic completion of a task.
 This helps save time in carrying out actions that are repeated in completion of a task.